dimroc/blog/_posts/2016-02-28-using-apis-to-beat-wallstreet-estimates.md

 }
 {% endhighlight %}

 I knew a lot of the traffic was Instagram but I wasn't sure how much.
-Good thing I fed all my tweets into Elasticsearch, because it has a data visualization tool called [Kibana](https://www.elastic.co/products/kibana) that allowed me to chart what percentage of twitter images were actually Instagram links.
+All my tweets live in Elasticsearch, which has a data visualization tool called [Kibana](https://www.elastic.co/products/kibana).
+It allowed me to chart what percentage of twitter images were actually Instagram links.
-Let's start with New York City:
+Let's start with New York City and see what we have:

 ![Twitter NYC Stacked](/public/images/twitterbeatdastreet/TwitterNycImagesStacked.jpg)